 What Causes Airplane Colds: Low Cabin Humidity

 The Journal of Environmental Health Research study runs through several potential sources of higher transmission, but settles primarily on a single likely cause: extremely low cabin humidity caused by low humidity at high elevations.
-(A review of the study reveals the conclusion that aircraft that actively recirculated air actually showed slightly lower transmission rates than those that did not.)
+(A review of the study reveals the conclusion that aircraft that actively recirculated air showed slightly lower transmission rates than those that did not.)

 Most commercial airlines fly in an elevation range of 30,000 to 35,000 feet, where humidity typically runs at 10 percent or lower.
-At very low levels of humidity, the “natural defense system” of mucus in our noses and throats dries up and is crippled, creating a much more tolerant environment for cold and flu germs to infect us.
+At such low levels of humidity, the “natural defense system” of mucus in our noses and throats dries up and is crippled, creating a much more tolerant environment for cold and flu germs to infect us.

 This protective system, called the mucociliary clearance system, is your first line of defense against harmful germs and bacteria.
 To wit, if the common cold is pounced on by a sufficiently moist and percolating proboscis and throttled by your throat, you remain uninfected.
 Shut down those systems, and you’ll be suffering within days.